 I greet you all this afternoon.

-Councillors and the people of Emfuleni, please allow me to express my sincerest heartfelt gratitude to this important occasion.
-This occasion marks the passing on of the baton from one leader to the other.
-I want our people to know upfront that their aspirations are still safe in the plans of the ANC and its Alliance components.
+Councillors and the people of Emfuleni, please allow me to express my sincerest heartfelt gratitude to you on this important occasion.
+This occasion marks the passing of the baton from one leader to the other.
+I would like our people to know upfront that their aspirations are still safe in the plans of the African National Congress (ANC) and its Alliance components.

-31 Years ago on the 28 November 1986, a product of the longest serving president of the ANC the late Comrade OR Tambo, Barney Lekgotla Richard Molokwane was ambushed by the Nationalist Party Regime.
-As a student of Tambo, Molokwane was just faithful to the ideals of the ANC.
-Although he was gifted in many fields, he was always eager to learn through listening and debating.
-He was a disciplined soldier, always concerned with maintaining of good health.
+Thirty-one (31) years ago, on 28 November 1986, a product of the longest-serving president of the ANC the late Comrade OR Tambo, Barney Lekgotla Richard Molokwane, was hanged by the National Party regime.
+As a student of Tambo, Molokwane was just as faithful to the ideals of the ANC.
+Although he was gifted in many fields; he was always eager to learn through listening and debating.
+He was a disciplined soldier, always concerned with maintaining good health.

-He was particularly fond and dedicated to his work to serve our people, which prepared him for any contingency.
-As a commander, he was exceptional, taking particular care with the safety and well-being of those under his command.
+He was particularly fond and dedicated to his work to serve our people, which he believed prepared him for any contingency.
+As a commander, he was exceptional - taking particular care with the safety and well-being of those under his command.

-We know from our history that since 1961, following the Sharpeville massacre, comrade OR stirred the ship of liberation.
+We know from our history that from 1961, following the Sharpeville Massacre (of 21 March 1960), Comrade OR steered the ship of liberation.

-He would not let the ship sink rather he understood that through hope and determination the ship must stay afloat to reach its destination.
-For this I am committing to follow on his footprints and emulate his work.
+He would not let the ship sink, rather he understood that through hope and determination the ship must stay afloat to reach its destination.
+For this I am committing to follow in his footprints and emulate his work.
 Emfuleni must stay afloat and reach its destination.

-My inauguration as the new Executive Mayor of Emfuleni comes 5 days following the launch of the 16 days of activism of No Violence against women and children.
+My inauguration as the new Executive Mayor of Emfuleni comes five days following the launch of the 16 Days of Activism for No Violence Against Women and Children.
 This noble program is guided by the theme, “Count Me In: Together Moving A Non-Violent South Africa Forward.”

 The emancipation of the women, as we all know, has always been on Tambo’s priority list of struggles.

-Let all good man say this after me, I am a good father, a loving husband, a sweet darling, a caring man.
-I don’t rape, I don’t abuse, but if I did all these yesterday.
-No more and no more so help me my conscience!!
+Let all good men say this after me: I am a good father, a loving husband, a sweet darling, a caring man.
+I don’t rape, I don’t abuse.
+But if I did all these yesterday, no more and no more so help me, my conscience!!